dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-policy-for-ios.md

 ---

-# How to create a device compliance policy for iOS devices
+# How to create a device compliance policy for iOS devices in Intune Azure preview

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]